OpenClaw Native Memory Activation Kit

 Use-case scenarios

-• Runtime activation: enable native memory with rollback-ready config and validation steps
+• Runtime activation: enable the built-in native-memory layer with rollback-ready config and validation steps.

-• Pilot retrieval governance: define budgets and promotion rules before prompt bloat appears
+• Pilot retrieval governance: define budgets, freshness checks, and promotion rules before prompt bloat appears.

-• Agent widening: decide when a fourth, fifth, or later agent is actually ready for memory instead of expanding by habit
+• Agent widening discipline: decide when another agent is actually ready for memory instead of expanding by habit.

 Why choose this kit